 - A female Finnish Lapphund is between 16 to 19 inches in height and weighs between 33 to 53 pounds

-That these dogs will have a profuse double coat with a short yet fluffy undercoat and a long topcoat making these dogs extremely resistance to the extreme cold and water.
-Yet not so good at living in temperate climates like the California, Nevada, Arizona or Florida.
+It’s also safe to say that these dogs will have a profuse double coat with a short yet fluffy undercoat and a long topcoat, making them highly resistant to extreme cold and water.
+Yet, I am not good at living in temperate climates like California, Nevada, Arizona, or Florida.

 They can also…